(this page was last updated in April 2021)

 Lives and works in São Paulo, Brazil.

-Member of the PIPA Prize Nominating Committee 2017.
+Member of the PIPA Prize Nominating Committee 2017 and 2021.

 Born in Rio Claro, SP in 1959, Claudio Mubarac graduated in Artes Plásticas from ECA/USP, in 1982, where he defended his Doctorate Degree in 1998.
 Between 1984 and 2003, he teached engraving and drawing at FAAP and was a mentor at the Ateliê de Gravura of the Museu Lasar Segall, whose coordination he assumed from 1989.
 Since 2004, he is an engraving and drawing teacher from ECA-USP, with exclusive dedication, at graduation and Post-Graduation, having become full teacher in 2010.
 He’s a full professor of drawing since 2019.